Water companies should be investigated for dry spills, says Labour MP

 Water companies are only supposed to spill after heavy rain to prevent the system from backing up and flooding homes and businesses with raw sewage.

-But an investigation from the BBC, which looked at data from Wessex, Thames and Southern Water, suggested these companies were discharging sewage on some of the hottest and driest days of 2022.
+But an investigation by the BBC, which looked at data from Wessex, Thames and Southern Water, suggested these companies were discharging sewage on some of the hottest and driest days of 2022.

 Other water companies declined to give their data to the BBC because they are already under a criminal investigation by the Environment Agency.

-Shadow environment secretary Steve Reed said there should be further investigation into the three companies named to see if they breach the terms of the licence and to assess any environmental damage caused by the spills, while blaming the Conservative Government for allowing it on their watch.
+Mr Reed said there should be further investigation into the three named companies to see if they breached the terms of their licence and to assess any environmental damage caused by the spills, while blaming the Conservative Government for allowing it on their watch.

 He said: “The Conservatives have allowed our precious waterways to be flooded with sewage, damaging the environment and our local tourism.